pattersongrant/M-Cals/README.md

 # M-Cals
-Faster,easier, and more accurate calorie/macros tracking for UMich dining halls.
+Faster, easier, and more accurate calorie/macros tracking for UMich dining halls.

 Built with SwiftUI & SQLite.